SquirrelCorporation/SquirrelServersManager/site/docs/automations/automations.md

 # Automations

+## 🌰 In a Nutshell

-:::info ℹ️ What is it?
+:::info ℹ️ Sum-up
-Automations allow you to schedule playbook or Docker action **executions**.
+Automations allow you to schedule playbook or Docker action **executions** based on cron scheduled.
 :::

 ## Principles